 In fact, you can also generate daily, weekly or monthly sales reports to determine the impact of your sales process, and identify strategies to improve your business.
 Sales reports can help you analyze deals by giving you an insight into won and lost deals, bottlenecks in ongoing deals, potential value of deals and more.

 Buying insurance is not a one-time deal.
-From educating a prospect about the need for an insurance policy to continually engaging with your existing customers on policy updations, consistency in communication is key to build an active and loyal customer base.
+From educating a prospect about the need for an insurance policy to continue engaging with your existing customers on policy updations, consistency in communication is key to build an active and loyal customer base.
 It could also help you earn more referrals.

 Take this statistic for instance.
 According to an EY Global Customer Survey, 86% of the customers feel they’re not very satisfied with the communication from their insurance provider.
 Moreover, a Deloitte report reveals that 60% of the consumers don’t get great value from their insurance agents.

 How can you turn this around?
 You can use sales campaigns to create customized, personalized email newsletters such as health tips for a particular season, myths surrounding car insurance or cross-selling or upselling based on the policy a customer has opted for.
 The campaigns can also be tracked to improve performance and can be scheduled to be sent when the time is right.

 With Freshsales CRM, automate a large portion of your every task, build long-lasting relationships with your customers and stay ahead of your competition.
 You can secure valuable insights about your prospects and leads and plan targeted communication, keep track of all your customer engagements through email, phone or chat, access visual sales pipelines to see how your deals are progressing, create customized sales campaigns to create top of the mind recall and more.

 Even when you’re away from your desk, get a holistic view of all your leads, accounts, deals and contacts on your smartphone with the Freshsales Android or iPhone mobile app.